tim-kos/frey/README.md

 ### With Otto

+We use nearly all Hashicorp products in production and absolutely love it.
+We will be looking to utilize Otto as well.

+However, we also felt the needed a tool that offered more in the way of provisioning tailor-made setups.

+Hashicorp acknowledges that Otto will be able to server 99% of the common use-cases.
+Frey aims to serve the remaining 1% - and maybe once Otto offers more in the way of customization, we can cease to exist.

 When compared to Hashicorp's recently launched Otto, which also uses Terraform under the hood, Frey fills a void for people that: